-I made an example @ Github (https://github.
+I made an example @ Github (//github.
 I used Cheetah(Python) as the first layer, as it have lot more features then Tenjin, and I’ve used Golang as the webserver (second layer).
 Although Golang is not the fastest TE I know, it’s fast enough and I really like Golang as a web server.

 Also, the same steps should work on RHEL and Scientific Linux 7 systems too.
 This tutorial describes how to setup a local Yum repository on CentOS 7 system.

 No repo config is provided.
 These packages have not been tested by the CentOS developers, and may not track upstream version releases very closely.
 On external public mirrors, ISOs may or may not be directly downloadable (at the discretion of the mirror owner).
 X falls into this category).
 These packages have undergone some basic testing, should track upstream release versions fairly closely and will never replace any core distribution package.
 UpdatesContains updates released for the CentOS distro.
 ContribPackages contributed by the CentOS Users, which do not overlap with any of the core Distribution packages.
 CRContains updates from the next point-release which went through basic QA but have not yet been released as a new CentOS point release.
 CentosplusPackages contributed by CentOS Developers and the Users.
 You should understand the implications of enabling and using packages from this repository.
 These packages might replace rpm’s included in the core Distribution.
 AddonsContains packages required in order to build the main Distribution or packages produced by SRPMS built in the main Distribution, but not included in the main Red Hat package tree (mysql-server in CentOS-3.
 On the main CentOS mirror sites ISOs cannot be downloaded directly, but we provide a Bittorent file for downloading.
-These packages are found at http://debuginfo.
+These packages are found at //debuginfo.
 Packages contained in the addons repository should be considered essentially a part of the core distribution, but may not be in the main Red Hat Package tree.
 DocsContains manuals and release notes for CentOS extrasPackages built and maintained by the CentOS developers that add functionality to the core distribution.
 DebuginfoContains RPMs with debugging symbols generated when the primary packages are built.
 IsosContains the ISOs for download.
 What are all the CentOS repositories (directories) and what is each one for.
 OsContains the base OS tree that is on the Main ISO files.